Work in Progress — Version 3.0 · These rules are actively evolving. Last updated April 2026. Some values are soft-locked and subject to playtesting.

 The Realm

 There are 10 Realms available, each with its own themed set of 16 shared Quest cards.
-The Realm is also the in-play battlefield zone — it contains the active Hero, Creatures, Augments, and Energy.
+The Realm is also the in-play battlefield zone — it contains the active Hero, Allies, Augments, and Energy.

 04